4 Golden Rules to Survive as a Medical Assistant

 Be Easy To Work With

-The most important advice you will get in every profession, you need to be teachable.
-You have learned basic skills you need to get started, but you can only develop yourself further if you let your supervisors teach you the ropes.
+The most important advice you will get in every profession is that you need to be teachable.
+You have learned the basic skills you need to get started, but you can only develop yourself further if you let your supervisors teach you the ropes.

-Once you step into the professional realm, you will learn unique practices every day, and see the different roles you are supposed to fulfill.
-So start with confidence, competence and the ability to relate to patients.
+Once you step into the professional realm, you will learn unique practices daily and see the different roles you are supposed to fulfill.
+So start with confidence, competence, and the ability to relate to patients.

-You need to listen to your medical assistants and learn from the experienced; teach-ability is an actual quality.
-You have to talk regularly with your physician, ask for their advice, and insight on how to work, and improve.
+You need to listen to your medical assistants and learn from the experience; teachability is an actual quality.
+You also have to talk regularly with your physician, asking for their advice and insight on how to work and improve.

 Corey Del Pino